remoflury/svelte-swipe-cards/README.md

 </SwipeDeck>
 ```
 ## Events
-When a card is swiped, the component emits a `swipe` event with the direction of the swipe as a parameter.
+When a card is swiped, the component emits an event.
 You can listen to this event and update your data accordingly.

 ```html